Regala/burp-scope-monitor/README.md

 - Mark individual endpoints as analyzed or not
 - Instantly understand when a new endpoint, not tested is requested
 - Accessible from Proxy tab (right click, mark request as analyzed/not)
-- Send to Repeater convenience
+- Send to Repeater
-- Enforcment of Burp's in scope rules
+- Enforcement of Burp's in scope rules
 - Import/Export state file directly to a CSV file for
 - Autosave option